 Present use: The Waterworks site has three historic buildings - the Low Service Pumping Station and Stables, both converted to residential condominia, and the Museum building.
-The Museum Building's coal store and boiler room now house condominium units with no façade change.
+The Museum Building's coal store and boiler room now house condominium units.

-Protection: Underlying the buildings' condominium regimes is a binding, state promulgated Land Disposition Agreement (LDA) which provides state oversight of any changes possibly disadvantageous to the Museum.
+Protection: A binding, state promulgated Land Disposition Agreement (LDA) underlies the buildings' condominium regimes and provides state oversight of any changes possibly disadvantageous to the Museum.
 The historic buildings are also City of Boston Landmarks, subject to design review, and they and the engines are subject to a Massachusetts Historical Commission preservation easement.